Ddnirvana/awesome-serverless-research/README.md

 ## Security
 - [Peeking Behind the Curtains of Serverless Platforms (ATC'18)](https://dl.acm.org/doi/10.5555/3277355.3277369)

+## Applications
+- [Shuffling, Fast and Slow: Scalable Analytics on Serverless Infrastructure (NSDI'19)](https://www.usenix.org/conference/nsdi19/presentation/pu) - This paper  presents Locus, a serverless analytics system combines cheap but slow storage with fast but expensive storage to balance performance and costs.

 ## Architecture Supports
 - PIE: Confidential Serverless Made Efficient with Plug-In Enclaves (ISCA'21) - The paper presents PIE, a hardware extension on SGX to boost startup latency of enclaves to support serverless computing.